JadenLund/Portfolio1/README.md

 - [ ] Make a Night/Dark toggle
 - [ ] Change the tab image
 - [ ] Change the name of the tab
+- [ ] Add in my PUPPUR project to be actively useable